Bluey’s Quest for the Gold Pen review for Nintendo Switch 2 and Switch

 Tomodachi Life: Living the Dream preview: our last look at the Nintendo Switch game before launch

-Posted on 1 week ago by Ellie Lutes in Previews, Switch | 0 comments
+Posted on 2 months ago by Ellie Lutes in Previews, Switch | 0 comments

 Nintendo is bringing back one of its strangest and most charming social life simulators with Tomodachi Life: Living the Dream on the Nintendo Switch, and after checking it out during a virtual preview event, it appears that this sequel is doubling down on creativity, personality, and player-driven storytelling in ways that captivated me almost instantaneously.